ndmparvez/ChatbotUsingNLPandTFlearn/README.md

 # ChatbotUsingNLPandTFlearn
-Chatbot that Understands the Context of Sentence and Respond accordingly AI ChatBot using Python Tensorflow and Natural Language Processing (NLP) along side TFLearn This Chatbot is exclusively based for a Hotel Booking and info site
+Chatbot that Understands the Context of Sentence and Respond accordingly.
+AI ChatBot using Python Tensorflow and Natural Language Processing (NLP) along side TFLearn.
+This Chatbot is exclusively based for a Hotel Booking and info site.

 Things that we are going to do in this Project: